QuorumDMS/canadian-city-timezones/readme.md

 ## Development

-Timezones are generated automatically by pulling the list of areas from `gc.ca` and feeding them into `geocode.xyz`.
+Timezones are generated automatically by pulling the list of areas from `gc.ca` and feeding them into `locationiq.com`.

 To trigger generation, create a commit containing `[data]` in the message.